TheGamePostTheGamePost

 Bungie’s Interest in Competitive Gaming

 With all the recent hiring, Bungie also seems to be very interested in the esports and competitive landscape.
 Multiple job listings require candidates to have an interest in and understanding of the competitive gaming market.
-So, it’s clear to say that the Destiny developer is working on at least one, if not multiple new competitive projects.
+So, it’s clear to say that the Destiny developer is working on at least one if not multiple new competitive projects.

 Bungie’s only flagship title — Destiny 2, is no doubt in a very good spot right now in terms of narrative, and connected storylines.
 But, there’s been some concern about the PvP aspect of the game.
 For example, the developer added its first new PvP map in Destiny 2 called “Disjunction” in season 17 since Shadowkeep.
 (2019)